awesome-automations/awesome-automations.github.io/_posts/design/2015-10-15-diy-surveillance-camera.md

 mediaplayer: false
 ---

-## Using USB Camera/Webcam with Home Assistant
+## Using USB Camera/Web cam with Home Assistant

 This article explains how you can connect a USB based camera module to your Raspberry Pi, and bring in motion sensing capabilities/real-time streaming into your home automation system.
 The software used to interact with USB camera is `motion`.
 The `motion` program has so many features - including saving images when there is motion detected, run an external program indicating the same, create video clips of all recordings (by stitching all the images together), make time-lapse pictures, and also has a built-in web server for easier access to the camera via a web url...and more!
 There are so many advanced features that are available, unfortunately this article covers only some of it.